 The data is in: Here’s what matters to B Corp employees

-As part of a dedication to operating more sustainably, in October 2017 Culture Amp became a B Corp.
-In my last article, I shared three tips for companies looking to complete B Corp certification, based on our experience.
-Here, I step back into my role as People Scientist and share what we’ve learned from the B Corps who use Culture Amp surveys.
+As part of a dedication to operating more sustainably, in October 2017, Culture Amp became a B Corp.
+In my last article, I shared three tips for companies looking to complete B Corp certification based on our experience.
+Here, I step back into my role as People Scientist and share what we’ve learned from the B Corps that use our employee surveys.

 We know that companies who are certified B Corps meet rigorous standards of social and environmental performance, accountability, and transparency.
 What we wanted to learn from our data is what sets these companies apart from an employee experience standpoint.

-A number of B Corps have used Culture Amp for years and more are signing up each month.
-To provide additional value to fellow B Corps using our platform we have created a B Corp benchmark, allowing B Corps and aspiring B Corps to understand how they compare when it comes to employee experience across common workplace factors.
+Many B Corps have used Culture Amp for years, and more are signing up each month.
+To provide additional value to fellow B Corps using our platform, we have created a B Corp benchmark, allowing B Corps and aspiring B Corps to understand how they compare when it comes to employee experience across common workplace factors.
 Here’s what makes working at a B Corp unique.

 Higher perceptions of social impact

-We see nearly as big a gap when it comes to employees feeling like they can have a positive impact (80% favorable at B Corps vs. 72% favorable across all organizations).
-It is reassuring that B Corps appear to be delivering on employee expectations that they deliver social impact in addition to shareholder value.
+We see nearly as big a gap regarding employees feeling like they can have a positive impact (80% favorable at B Corps vs. 72% favorable across all organizations).
+It is reassuring that B Corps appear to be delivering on employee expectations and that they deliver social impact in addition to shareholder value.

-If you’re aiming to become a certified B Corp, or just want to operate more sustainably, it’s worth noting that employee perceptions of a company's commitment to social responsibility is the biggest differentiator between B Corps and non-B corps.
-By seeing how you track against other B Corps on this factor you can see how you would compete for talent.
+If you’re aiming to become a certified B Corp or want to operate more sustainably, know that the biggest differentiator is employee perceptions of a company's commitment to social responsibility.
+By seeing how you track against other B Corps on this factor, you can see how you would compete for talent.

 Leadership communicates a motivating vision